top of page

 The speed racer:

 Some friends tend to hold their breath while working.
-That is a good thing to double check.
+That is a good thing to double-check.
 I found that simply pointing out that they need to remember to breathe while they work was a relatively quick fix.
 Art should be a fairly meditative process.
 Taking a moment to take a breath and reflect on their work should be baked in.

 The over-enthusiast: (overstimulated)

 Although enthusiasm and humor can be great in the art room, if you are picking up a frantic level of energy or giddiness, remind them to focus and take their time to create quality work.
-Sometimes, we would stop and take a deep breath in while raising our arms and then slowly lowering them as we exhaled "like snow gently falling on the ground".
-Sometimes we would even do a little yoga if the room got too wound up.
+Sometimes, we would stop and take a deep breath while raising our arms and slowly lowering them as we exhaled "like snow gently falling on the ground".
+Sometimes we would even do yoga if the room got too wound up.
 Even taking a water break can do the trick.
 There is a whole lot of information on classroom mindfulness out there, which I will not get into here

 The "I done" (when they are clearly not done), fast finishers:

 If they hand in work that seems unfinished, look for "dead zones" where they perhaps have not added anything.
 Encourage them to balance their work by adding something in that space.
-Related to that, look for details that may be missing like, "don't sharks have gill slits?", to get them to consider their work more carefully
+Related to that, look for details that may be missing like, "Don't sharks have gill slits?", to get them to consider their work more carefully

-The I already know what I want to doers:
+"I already know what I want to do" -planning and prep adverse learner:

 Often older learners want to skip the preliminary work like brainstorming and working up sketches to jump right into their final project.
 That is where setting specific tasks for each day can be helpful.
 If their task goal for that day is to develop two sketches and that is it, they will be far more inclined to face that task more earnestly.